 My favorite way to thicken mashed potatoes without milk is just a little bit of mayonnaise like I do in this recipe.

-How to make mashed potatoes without milk?
+How do you make mashed potatoes without milk or butter?

 What you need is a liquid – which ever you prefer – so the potatoes aren’t dry.